aws-samples/sample-amazon-bedrock-agentcore-prototype-to-production/04-agentcore-gateway/README.md

     c.
 Generate Oauth inbound token and invoke MCP exposed through Gateway URL from Strands MCP client

-2. In the above step we have created agentcore gateway and invoked it through MCP client.
-Let's integrate MCP into Mortgage Agent multi agent workflow created as part of agentcore runtime (03-agentcore-runtime)

-    a.
-Run notebook deploy.ipynb.
-This creates agentcore runtime with agentcore gateway MCP added.
+    d.
+In the above step we have created agentcore gateway and invoked it through MCP client.
+Let's integrate MCP into Mortgage Agent multi agent workflow created as part of agentcore runtime (03-agentcore-runtime).
+The last section creates agentcore runtime with agentcore gateway MCP added.
 Checks the status of the runtime and also invokes the runtime